Skip to content

 Auditor’s attestation or management’s statement

-In this case, the reported figures may be accompanied with a management’s statement authenticating the reported quantities.
 The management’s statement must also be filled in and signed electronically on your registration through the DPA website.

 Non-exempted businesses?
 Invite auditor